Leslla2026/Leslla2026.github.io/call_for_proposals.md

 <ins>Session type descriptions:</ins>

 - **Virtual sessions** (August 20, 2026):
-<ins>Paper presentations<ins> (30 minutes): 20-minute Zoom synchronous presentations followed by a 10-minute period for questions and discussion.
+<ins>Paper presentations</ins> (30 minutes): 20-minute Zoom synchronous presentations followed by a 10-minute period for questions and discussion.
 <ins>Panels</ins> (up to 120 minutes): One or more convenors will introduce and moderate the session, which will include up to four speakers.
 Each speaker will give a 15-20-minute presentation or respond to questions prepared by the convenors on the session topic.
 The panel will conclude with a final debate, prompted by audience questions and closed with the convenors’ final remarks.
 <ins>Workshops</ins> (up to 120 minutes): Will adopt a practical and interactive approach, focusing on methodologies, techniques, practices, or case studies.
 They will include an introduction by one or more convenors, who also guide the session, hands-on activities for registered participants, and a concluding discussion or Q&A.